 Work with your parents/guardian and leader to select your 4-H projects.
 Let’s say you want to learn how to take a photograph, feed a dog, build a birdhouse, or plant a garden.
 When you learn those skills, you also learn life skills such as:

-- how to make decisions
+- how to make decisions and set goals

 - how to get organized